Finding the best place to record your podcast: Tips for best sound and comfort

 A good room for podcasting will have many elements that absorb or deflect sound.

-What can you do to improve the sound?
+What can you do to improve audio quality?

 • Open closets and drawers.
 It might not look very neat, but the more corners and angles you have in the room, the better the sound will be deflected in different directions.

-• Cover the windows.
-If you have curtains or drapes in front of the windows, use them to cover the flat panes.
+• Hang curtains.
+If you have curtains or drapes in front of the windows, use them to cover the flat panes so there are fewer surfaces for sound to bounce off of.

 person confused by sound